bibanon/bibanon/4chan---The-Chanpocalypse.md

 A series of crippling scandals rocks 4chan, and the rest of the internet; forcing public and legal pressure against the website; from the general public, the media, legions of celebrity-funded lawyers, the FBI, even it's own anons.

+A large segment of anons migrate to 8chan out of spite, a new community which promises "a board for every topic", whereby users are free to create an infinite amount of boards.
+The Gamergate board becomes the largest board, and a major rallying point for anons.
+Time will tell what 8chan will become, but in any case, select boards are being archived by the Fuuka-based [8archive.moe](http://8archive.moe).

 Moot notes in his farewell speech that 4chan was in danger of shutting down, from the legal fees alone.
 But thanks to frugal spending and a spare $30,000 of revenue from 4chan Passes, the site managed to live to another day.
 4chan even found spare funds to upgrade server infrastructure, allowing it withstand the website's highest viewership to date: nearly 1 billion pageviews.

 Check the [[4chan History Timeline]] for a full list of events.